rcsb/BioCaddiePilot32/README.md

 - Read the network metrics file and list the top-100 PDBs   (according to PageRank or CiteRank)

-- Read the network metrics file and list the outliers within the top-100 (citeRank/pageRank >=5)
+- Read the network metrics file and list the outliers within the top-100 (citeRank/pageRank greater than 5)

 - Read the network metrics file and generate chart data for average citeCount & pageRank per year

 DrugTargetCorrelation.java class includes code for the following purposes:

 - Read the PDB drug target table and sort them according to the pageRank or citeRank of the primary citation.
-Here is the relation: Generic Name -> PDB ID -> Primary Citation
+Here is the relation: Generic Name - PDB ID - Primary Citation